 As a journalist, Candice has gone onto write for the likes of Highsnobiety, The Norwich Radical, Berlin Art Link and Sleek.
 Her primary interests are race relations, decolonization, gender and sexuality, womanism, music, Black British literature, contemporary art and pop culture.

 She is currently working on her first solo collection of poetry.

-Esther Kondo Heller is an interdisciplinary, London-based literary artist whose work is embedded in creative storytelling.
-Her artistic creations re-imagine personal memories, family roots, trauma and blackness that alter conceptions and document our shared histories and identities.
+Esther Kondo Heller is a Kenyan German writer and poet based in London.
+Her work is embedded in creative storytelling.
 Since graduating with a BSc in Economics from the Humboldt University of Berlin.
-Esther has gone on to follow her actual path and is currently pursuing an Undergraduate Diploma of Creative Writing at the University of Oxford.
-She has been the Artist In Residence at the British Council Germany and a member of the Barbican Young Poets 2018/2019.
+Esther has gone on to pursue an Undergraduate Diploma of Creative Writing at the University of Oxford.
+She has been the Artist In Residence at the British Council Germany and is a Barbican Young Poets 2018/2019 alumni.

 As an active figure in the poetry scene, she has presented her work at various events around Berlin and London

 As of now Esther is producing a poetry film project with the Poet and Prophetess collective and is working on her first solo collection of poetry.
 She is also a freelance copywriter, copy-editor, and blogger.